-The Board conducts audits not only to identify and disclose fraudulent and improper cases but also to evaluate the performance of operations and projects.
+The Board conducts audits not only to identify and disclose fraudulent and improper cases but also to evaluate the effectiveness of programs and the performance of projects.
 Moreover, the Board conducts audits with a focus on the necessity of specific operational systems, if necessary.